katrinaji/ese5190_lab2b_code/README.md

 # ese5190_lab2b_code
 ## Note
 All labs are collaborative work with Yuchen Wang.

 We would also thank for all other teams that help us during this time.

-The overview/next steps/thoughts are included in the readme file inside each file.

 ## Part 1 Notes
 See ReadMe file in "01" folder.